Close-up of a person's ankle secured with an electronic monitoring device

 • Intervene early.
 If we’re concerned about our drinking habits, early intervention is the best way to prevent further harm.
 Even identifying that we have concerns is a great first step in developing a healthier relationship with alcohol.

 For those of us who aren’t required to wear an alcohol monitoring device, these strategies can help us practice more mindful consumption.
-If we’re looking for alternatives to detect alcohol in our system, we can utilize more obtainable options such as a breathalyzer or urine test.
+If we’re looking for alternatives to detect alcohol in our system, we can utilize other more obtainable options such as a breathalyzer or urine test.

 Key Takeaways